Creating Mementoes and Memories at the RCH

 Photography

 Photographs can be taken before, during and/or after death.
 Creating professional photographs of a child prior to or after death is an important aspect of bereavement care for many families.
-However, do not offer Photography services without first ensuring they are available to come.
+However, do not offer photography services without first ensuring the provider is available.

 Heartfelt have created a tip sheet on taking photos and are happy to assist in editing and processing of photos that are taken on the ward camera kits (also accessible from the Heartfelt.org.au website under Resources).